 In connection with the Company's IPO, the Company adopted the 2013 Equity Incentive Plan (the 2013 Plan).
 The 2013 Plan provides for the grant of incentive stock options (ISOs), nonstatutory stock options (NSOs), stock appreciation rights, restricted stock awards, restricted stock unit (RSU) awards, performance-based stock awards, and other forms of equity compensation (collectively, stock awards), all of which may be granted to employees, including officers, non-employee directors and consultants of the Company and its affiliates.
 Additionally, the 2013 Plan provides for the grant of performance cash awards.
 ISOs may be granted only to employees.
 All other awards may be granted to employees, including officers, and to non-employee directors and consultants.
-Initially, the aggregate number of shares of common stock that may be issued pursuant to stock awards under the 2013 Plan was the sum of (i) 1,408,450 shares, plus (ii) 244,717 shares, which was the number of shares reserved for issuance under the Company's 2012 Equity Incentive Plan (the 2012 Plan) at the time the 2013 Plan became effective, plus (iii) any shares subject to outstanding stock options or other stock awards that would have otherwise returned to the 2012 Plan (such as upon the expiration or termination of a stock award prior to vesting).
-Additionally, the number of shares of common stock reserved for issuance under the 2013 Plan will automatically increase on January 1 of each year, beginning on January 1, 2014 and continuing through and including January 1, 2023, by 2.5% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
-The maximum number of shares that may be issued upon the exercise of ISOs under the 2013 Plan is 2,816,901 shares.
-Following the effectiveness of the 2013 Plan in April 2013, no further grants were made under the 2012 Plan.
-At the Company's annual meeting held on June 20, 2014, shareholders approved a change to the annual automatic increase in the number of common shares to be reserved for issuance under the 2013 Plan by changing the percentage increase to 4.0%, or a lesser number of shares determined by the Company's board of directors.
+The number of shares of common stock reserved for issuance under the 2013 Plan will automatically increase on January 1 of each year, continuing through and including January 1, 2023, by 4.0% of the total number of shares of capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.

 The Company estimates the fair value of its share-based awards to employees, directors and consultants using the Black-Scholes option-pricing model.
-The Black-Scholes model requires the input of highly complex and subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
+The Black-Scholes model requires the input of highly complex and subjective assumptions, including (a)

+the expected stock price volatility, (b) the calculation of expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the Company's limited operating history and historical and implied volatility data, the Company has based its estimates of expected volatility on a blend of Company specific historical data and a group of similar public traded companies.
 When selecting these public companies on which it has based its expected stock price volatility, the Company selected companies with comparable characteristics to it, including enterprise value, risk profiles, positions within the industry, and with historical share price information sufficient to meet the expected life of its stock options.
 For employee stock options, the Company uses historical exercise data to estimate the expected life.
 The risk-free interest rates for the periods within the expected life of the option are based on the U.S. Treasury instrument with a life that is similar to the expected life of the option grant.
 The Company has never paid, and does not expect to pay, dividends in the foreseeable future.